 The German government also says that the pipeline is in line with the goals of article 194 of the Treaty on the Functioning of the European Union, namely ensuring supply security, promoting the interconnection of energy networks, and ensuring the functioning of the energy market.

-In spite of the controversy swirling around the project, Nord Stream 2’s construction is proceeding on schedule, and the pipeline is expected to enter into service at the end of 2019.
 Even if the project does eventually benefit Germany economically and in terms of climate protection, many argue that the country may have to grapple with concomitant damage by alienating many partners.
 In the words of Kirsten Westphal, an energy analyst at the German Institute for International and Security Affairs: “In commercial terms, there is a case to be made for Nord Stream 2.
 In political terms, however, it is clear that Germany will pay a heavy price.”